-This week's question is: What are the best instructional strategies for vocabulary development?
+This week's question is: What are the do's and don'ts of professional development?

 Today, Kathleen Budge, William Parrett, Cathie E. West , Kevin L. O'Gorman, Jacqueline E. Jacobs and Pia Lindquist Wong contribute their commentaries on why teachers stay at high-poverty schools.
 In addition, I include comments from readers.

 Educators Renee Moore, Katy Farber, Sharon Jacobs, and Opal Davis Dawson share their thoughts about why teachers stay at difficult-to-staff schools.

 The new "question-of-the-week" is a natural follow-up to last week's topic: Why do some teachers stay at difficult to staff schools?
 What are the rewards?
 What do these long term teachers learn about specific communities & learning that benefit their students?